CHATURTHINAIK/Agentic_AI/Content_Writing_Agent/README.md

 The agent was tested with the following tasks:

 1. **Article Writing**
-   _"Write a 500-word article on 'The Impact of Social Media on Teenagers'..."_
+   _"Write a 500-word article on 'The Impact of Social Media on Teenagers' for a general audience.
+Use a clear structure with an introduction, 2–3 body paragraphs, and a conclusion."_

 2. **Motivational Writing**
-   _"Write a motivational paragraph for college students struggling with time..."_
+   _"Write a motivational paragraph of 5 sentences for college students who are struggling with time management.
+Make the tone friendly and slightly humorous."_

 3. **Product Description**
-   _"Describe a portable blender with features, use cases, and a slogan..."_
+   _"Help me generate content for a product description.
+The product is a portable blender.
+Write 3 bullet points for features, 2 use cases, and a catchy slogan."_

 4. **Idea Generation**
-   _"Give 5 creative blog post ideas on personal finance..."_
+   _"Give me 5 creative blog post ideas about personal finance for students.
+Keep the titles catchy and under 10 words."_

 5. **Story Planning**
-   _"Plan a short story about an AI that learns to paint..."_
+   _"Plan a short story about an AI that learns to paint.
+Include a plot summary, main characters, and 3 key turning points."_

 6. **Blog Structuring & Writing**
-   _"Outline and write a blog post on the future of AI agents..."_
+   _"I want to write an informative blog post on 'The Future of AI Agents'.
+First, give me a 5-point outline.
+Then, write a paragraph for each point."_

 ---